Friday the 13th: The Game: Gameplay

-Friday the 13th: The Game is a semi-open world third-person survival horror game set throughout the 1980s in a variety of locations in and around the fictional Camp Crystal Lake from the Friday the 13th franchise.
+Friday the 13th: The Game was a semi-open world third-person survival horror game set throughout the 1980s in a variety of locations in and around the fictional Camp Crystal Lake from the Friday the 13th franchise.

-The game is an asymmetrical multiplayer video game, with up to eight people able to play in one game session.
+The game was an asymmetrical multiplayer video game, with up to eight people able to play in one game session.
 One player is randomly selected to control Jason Voorhees whose objective is to kill as many counselors as possible before time runs out.
 Playing as Jason grants special time-restricted abilities including being able to sense nearby counselors and to teleport anywhere on the map.
 The remaining players control the counselors, who can temporarily stun Jason using firecrackers and bear traps as well as the various projectile and melee-based weapons that are found throughout the map.
 A player on the counselor's side may also control Tommy Jarvis, who becomes playable when certain conditions are met.
 The main objective of playing as a counselor is to escape the map alive, which can be done more quickly by completing the map's side objectives (which are easier to complete when coordinating with other players) that will allow counselors to escape or to survive long enough until time runs out on the session.
 Jason may also be killed with an "epic win condition" that requires both teamwork and planning, and is difficult to perform.
-In order to kill Jason, a female character is needed to find Jason's shack, don the sweater of Pamela Voorhees, and claim she is Jason's mother in front of him if his mask has been knocked off, distracting him as Tommy attacks Jason.
+To kill Jason, a female character is needed to find Jason's shack, don the sweater of Pamela Voorhees, and claim she is Jason's mother in front of him if his mask has been knocked off, distracting him as Tommy attacks Jason.

 Although the game was originally planned to be multiplayer only, a single-player mode via an update was announced for a Summer 2017 release, despite the stretch goal for US$1.625 million to unlock it not being reached.
-The mode will consist of objective-based missions that will allow the player to take control of Jason against offline camp counselor bots.
-Some of the missions will be adaptations of the films, while others are original scenarios.
+The mode consists of objective-based missions that allow the player to take control of Jason against offline camp counselor bots.
+Some of the missions are adaptations of the films, while others are original scenarios.

-On October 27, 2017, Gun released a trailer teasing a new game mode called "Paranoia."
-However, on February 1, 2018, it was announced that development on Paranoia mode would be put on hold in order to focus on the new dedicated servers feature.
+On October 27, 2017, Gun released a trailer teasing a new game mode called Paranoia.
+However, on February 1, 2018, it was announced that development on Paranoia mode would be put on hold to focus on the new dedicated servers feature.

+On December 31, 2024, the servers for Friday the 13th: The Game were shut down, marking the end of the game entirely.